swynes/Measuring-what-works/Household_Energy_Calculations.md

 The private feedback results in 73.35kgCO2e or a range of 21.60-122.85kgCO2e reduced per year (not significant) The public feedback results in 249.84kgCO2e/year or range of 73.58-418.41kgCO2e reduced per year (p&lt;0.05)

-EMEAKAROHA 2014 8 experimental residences compared to 8 control residences, each with n=112 students

-Non-experimental Hall (NEH): baseline average of 138.22KWh, Week 6 average of 144.30KWh per hall Experimental Hall (EH): baseline of ?? (individual halls don't add up to average and therefore excluded)

-GLEERUP ET AL. 2010 - CHECK INTERPRETATION OF PAPER (regression etc.) WITH A COLLEAGUE Gleerup et al. have three treatment groups.
-They only explicitly report KWh in the text for the third treatment group (the first treatment group was subject to some technical errors so I have chosen to exclude regardless) which is what I report here although possibly we could report the second treatment group as well by using calculations from their regression results.
-They report 135KWh reductions in treatment 3.
+GLEERUP ET AL. 2010 - Gleerup et al. have three treatment groups.
+They only explicitly report KWh in the text for the third treatment group (the first treatment group was subject to some technical errors so we have excluded regardless) which is what we report here.
+They report 135kWh reductions in treatment 3.

 ``` r
 135*min_int